percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --decompress

    Decompresses all files with the .qp extension in a backup previously made with the --compress option.
 The :option:`innobackupex --parallel` option will allow multiple files to be decrypted and/or decompressed simultaneously.
-In order to decompress, the qpress utility MUST be installed and accessable within the path.
-This process will remove the original compressed/encrypted files and leave the results in the same location.
+In order to decompress, the qpress utility MUST be installed and accessible within the path.
+This process will remove the original compressed/encrypted files and leave the results in the same location. **NOTE:** After version 2.2.10 Percona XtraBackup doesn't automatically remove the compressed files.
+In order to clean up the backup directory users should remove the ``*.qp`` files manually.

 .. option:: --decrypt=ENCRYPTION-ALGORITHM